KArbeRes/MagentaA11yV2/public/content/documentation/web/component/password-input.md

 2. Desktop screenreader
    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND I use the tab key to move focus to the password input
-     - I HEAR Its purpose is clear
+     - I HEAR its purpose is clear
-     - I HEAR It identifies itself as a text input
+     - I HEAR it identifies itself as a text input
-     - I HEAR Hints or errors are read after the label (Ex: Password formatting)
+     - I HEAR hints or errors are read after the label (Ex: Password formatting)
-     - I HEAR It expresses if the password is being shown and if applicable: required, disabled / dimmed / unavailable
+     - I HEAR it expresses if the password is being shown and if applicable: required, disabled / dimmed / unavailable
    - THEN when I use the tab key to move focus to the show/hide password feature I HEAR its name, role and state
    - THEN when I use the show/hide password feature I HEAR the state of the password visibility (with or without characters entered)

 3. Mobile screenreader
    - WHEN I use a mobile screenreader (Talkback, VoiceOver) AND I swipe to focus on a password input
-     - I HEAR Its purpose is clear
+     - I HEAR its purpose is clear
-     - I HEAR It identifies itself as a text input
+     - I HEAR it identifies itself as a text input
-     - I HEAR Hints or errors are read after the label (Ex: Password formatting)
+     - I HEAR hints or errors are read after the label (Ex: Password formatting)
-     - I HEAR It expresses if the password is being shown and if applicable: required, disabled / dimmed / unavailable
+     - I HEAR it expresses if the password is being shown and if applicable: required, disabled / dimmed / unavailable

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/password-input](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/password-input)